 Would Your Partner being Sued Disrupt the Operating Company?

-The charging order is very powerful and will help protect the ownership of the operating LLC, but it can still be disruptive.
+The charging order is very powerful and will help protect the operating LLC’s ownership, but it can still be disruptive.
 If your partner in the LLC is personally sued for something unrelated to the operating company, before one gets a charging order, they may subpoena the operating agreement, bank accounts of the LLC, and account records.
 This can all be very disruptive to the operating business.
 If you have an LLC with an outside partner (not your spouse or significant other), you may want to strongly consider EACH member have their own separate LLC to ONLY hold safe assets, which then become the owners of the operating business.
 Now, if you or your partner is sued personally, it will only affect the membership interest to your PERSONAL LLC, not the OPERATING LLC!
 This avoids any disruption to the operating business!

 Does your Living Trust Holding Valuable Assets Protect You if You Were Sued Personally?